wuyang1002431655/tango_with_django_19/manuscript/chapter14-bing.md

 ## Putting Search into Rango
 Now that we have successfully implemented the search functionality module, we need to integrate it into our Rango app.
 There are two main steps that we need to complete for this to work.

--  We must first create a `search.html` template which extends from our `base.html` template.
+-  We must first create a `search.html` template that extends from our `base.html` template.
 The `search.html` template will include a HTML `<form>` to capture the user's query as well as template code to present any results.
 - We then create a view to handle the rendering of the `search.html` template for us, as well as calling the `run_query()` function we defined above.

 ### Adding a Search Template